sqlxpert/lights-off-aws/README.md

 Not every resource needs to be deleted and recreated; condition the creation of _expensive_ resources on the `Enable` parameter.
-In the AWS Client VPN stack, the server and client certificates, endpoints and network security groups are not deleted, because they do not cost anything.
-The expensive VPN attachments can be deleted and recreated with no need to reconfigure VPN clients.
+In the AWS Client VPN stack, the VPN endpoints and VPC security groups are not deleted, because they do not cost anything.
+The VPN attachments can be deleted and recreated with no need to reconfigure VPN clients.

 Set the `sched-set-Enable-true` and `sched-set-Enable-false` tags on your own CloudFormation stack.
 At the scheduled times, Lights Off will perform